 A: Your role, basically, is "to do the right thing."
 Each of us are faced with various risks and compliance issues in the workplace and in our particular positions of responsibility.
 Many of us have resources at our discretion, such as staff, finances, property, and information.
 Each of us is entrusted with responsibilities associated with our positions at the University.
 It is how we handle our responsibilities and what we do with and how we use the resources available to us that either increases risk or lessens it.

-As a faculty or staff employee, your role is to understand the various types of risks you may encounter as part of your job and the proper and correct way to respond.
+Your role as a faculty or staff employee is to understand the various types of risks you may encounter as part of your job and the proper and correct way to respond.
 As part of your involvement in campus compliance, you have an obligation to take any required general or specialized training required for your position or for employees in general.
 You need to keep abreast of the laws and regulations that may affect your area of operations.
 You need to be knowledgeable of the Board, System and Campus policies and procedures that affect your position and responsibilities.

-A: The answers to many common compliance questions can be found in the Employee Standards of Conduct Guide.
+A: The answers for many common compliance questions can be found in the Employee Standards of Conduct Guide.
 Every employee has access to the guide on the Institutional Compliance website.

 - If the Guide does not answer your question, you are encouraged to go to your supervisor with questions.